buildkite-plugins/docker-compose-buildkite-plugin/README.md

 ### `workdir` (optional, run only)

 Specify the container working directory via `docker-compose run --workdir`.
-The default is `/workdir`.
-This path is also used by `mount-checkout` to determine where to mount the checkout in the container.
+This option is also used by [`mount-checkout`](#mount-checkout-optional-run-only-boolean) to determine where to mount the checkout in the container.

 Example: `/app`